KilianKegel/torito-LINK/README.md

 hooks invokations to the original Microsoft LINK.EXE and finally translates/replaces LINK.EXE parameters to the equivalent **GNU ld** parameters -- when linking for `/SUBSYSTEM:POSIX`.

-This requires that the build machine Is installed With WSL2 (Windows Subsystem Linux) And **GNU binutils 2.36**.
+This requires that the build machine Is installed With WSL2 (Windows Subsystem Linux) and [**GNU binutils 2.36**](https://sourceware.org/pub/binutils/releases/binutils-2.36.tar.xz).

 ## Revision history